SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-17.md

 - Not only for persons, resources should also have access to access another resource, for that we have "roles to resources" like for example if you have created one EC2 and this EC2 instance should go and create other new instances (or) route53 records.
-- So we need to give role to the EC2 by going to IAM/roles/create_role/select_EC2 as a use case/next/admin access (or) amazonEc2fullaccess/route53 full access/give any name to the role.
+- So we need to give role to the EC2 by going to IAM/roles/create_role/select_EC2 as use_case/next/admin access (or) amazonEc2fullaccess/route53 full_access/give any name to the role.
 - Now select the already created instance & Actions/Security/Modify_IAM_role/Select your created role.
 - If you got any error remove the old credentials, which was created for aws console in .aws folder by using rm -rf command.